-Back in February I had the privilege of attending a training weekend run by Janet Finlay of Canine Confidence which focussed attention not on “behavioural issues” or “problem dogs”, but on our own observation and understanding of our dogs as individuals.
-Janet led us through general observations of a dog’s posture, balance, coat etc and what these things might tell us about the well being of the dog.
+Back in February 2012, I had the privilege of attending a training weekend run by Janet Finlay of Canine Confidence.
+The weekend focused not on “behavioural issues” or “problem dogs” but on our own observations and understanding of our dogs as individuals.
+Janet led us through general observations of a dog’s posture, balance, coat, etc., and what these things might tell us about the dog’s well-being.

-She then went on to teach us some basic TTouches, lifts and slides and how to use pressure to reassure a dog or help it to become more aware of its own body.
-We looked in detail at the signs of stress and calming signals that dogs commonly display, and followed everything up with practical ‘hands on’ sessions with the lovely canines who attended the sessions.
-We then moved on to practical skills involving lead work and a confidence building course, plus a little bit of Behavioural Adjustment Training (BAT) which can be helpful for dogs who may be reactive to strangers or other dogs.
+She then went on to teach us some basic T-Touches, lifts and slides and how to use pressure to reassure a dog or help them to become more aware of their own body.
+We looked in detail at the signs of stress and calming signals that dogs commonly display and followed everything up with practical ‘hands-on’ sessions with the lovely canines who attended the sessions.
+We then moved on to practical skills involving lead work and a confidence-building course, plus a little bit of Behavioural Adjustment Training (BAT), which can be helpful for dogs who may be reactive to strangers or other dogs.

 “All (dog) behaviours are just behaviours that have worked for a dog in the past.”